EDUC 2200 and EDUC 2210

 Engaged courses here on campus!

-Take a seminar in adult learning as an Education Minor elective, for fun, or to improve your skills as a leader & facilitator!
+Take a studio in adult learning for fun, or towards your Minor in Inequality Studies, Education or Leadership.
+Improve your skills as a leader and facilitator!
 You can collaborate with community members right here at their workplace–our campus.

 EDUC 2200: Introduction to Adult Learning, 4 credits